Shashwat-CODING/yt/README.md

    - Click the "+" button next to any track
    - Select a playlist from the dropdown menu

-### Terminal Interface

-1. **Navigating the menu**:
-   - Use arrow keys to navigate
-   - Press Enter to select an option

-2. **Searching for videos**:
-   - Select "Search YouTube" from the main menu
-   - Enter your search terms
-   - Use arrow keys to navigate results

-3. **Playing audio**:
-   - Select a track and press Enter to play
-   - Use keyboard shortcuts for playback control

 ## Project Structure

-- `youtube_audio_player.py` - Terminal-based application entry point
 - `web_app.py` - Web application entry point
 - `modules/` - Core modules
   - `youtube_client.py` - YouTube API client using innertube and pytube
   - `audio_player.py` - Audio playback functionality with PyAudio
   - `playlist_manager.py` - Playlist creation and management
-  - `terminal_ui.py` - Terminal user interface using the Rich library
 - `static/` - Web application static files (CSS, JavaScript)
 - `templates/` - Web application HTML templates
 - `playlists/` - Directory for stored playlist files (JSON format)